 In spring and summer, Olympic’s largest animal can be spotted off the coast.
 The gray whale can stretch up to 60 feet long and weigh more than 30 tons.
 Gray whales migrate from their summer feeding grounds off the coast of Alaska to their winter range in Baja California, an annual distance of more than 10,000 miles.
 As baleen whales, they filter bottom sediments to eat the small crustaceans and tube worms that live on the ocean bottom.

 Non-native to the park, mountain goats most likely were introduced in the park during the 1920s for hunting purposes.
-Today, there are about 600.
+Today, park officials are in the process of removing the 725 that live there.
+You might experience area closures during removal efforts.
 Stay at least 50 yards away from them (half the length of a football field).
 Never surround, crowd, chase or follow a mountain goat.
+One man was fatally gored by a goat in 2010.
 They have been known to approach humans probably because they have a taste for salt.
 Humans deposit salt on their clothing as they sweat.
 Goats will especially seek out salt in late spring and early summer.
 If you encounter a billy goat during the fall rutting season, its first instinct may be to defend its territory.